alberto-escobar/inventory-app/README.md

-this project will be an example project of a CRUD app that is light weight, efficent, minimal and easy to study and use when faced with a fast prototyping challenge (hackathon)

-goals:
+# Inventory Web app

+keep track of your inventory with this simple app!

-The goal of this template is to provide an easy to pick up and use repo that will explain each step of development at a high level and get your project running on a publicly available server that you may demo your project at a fully functional capacity.
-There will also be instructions to get the project running locally so you may still demo using local networks
+this project is a template project of a CRUD app that is light weight, efficent, minimal and easy to study and use when faced with a fast prototyping challenge (hackathon).
+The goal of this template is to provide an easy to pick up and hack repo and get your project running on a publicly available server so that you may demo your project at a fully functional capacity.
 This template will not provide you with any ideas or winning routes, those you need to come up on your own!

-the tech stack will be:
+tech stack:

-- backend
+- python

-  - pyton
+- postgresql
 - fastapi

-- database

-  - postgresql

-- frontend

-  - javascript
-  - react

-- hosting service (TBD)

-  - render
-  - supabase

-# Inventory Web app

-keep track of your inventory with this simple app!

 ## Specifications/User Stories